nvpro-samples/vk_video_samples/README.md

 ## VK_VIDEO_ENCODE

 This project is a Nvpro-based Vulkan Video sample application demonstrating video encoding.
-By using the Vulkan video encoding extensions to drive the HW-accelerated video encoder, this application encodes YCbCr content and writes the h.264 compressed video to a file.
+By using the Vulkan video encoding extensions to drive the HW-accelerated video encoder, this application encodes YCbCr content and writes the h.264 or h.265 compressed video to a file.

-The sample is currently limited to YCbCr 4:2:0 8bpp files and all-Intra GOP structure.
+The sample is still in development and has issues such as missing POC numbers and corrupted frames.

-Currently, the sample application supports Linux and Windows10 operating systems.
+Currently, the sample application supports Linux and Windows operating systems.

 Features
 ========

-- [x] Compatibility with the remaining nvpro-samples.
-- [x] Video encoding using h.264 standard.
+- [x] Video encoding using h.264 standard
-- [x] Support for all-Intra GOP structure.
+- [x] Support for all-Intra GOP structure
-- [ ] Support for P frames.
+- [x] Support for P frames
-- [ ] Support for B frames.
+- [x] Support for B frames
-- [ ] Encoding frames from graphical application.
+- [x] Encoding frames from graphical application
-- [ ] Different YCbCr chroma subsampling and bit depth options.
+- [x] Different YCbCr chroma subsampling and bit depth options
+- [x] Support for h.265 standard
+- [ ] Support for encoding tuning and quality levels
+- [ ] Better Support for rate control
-- [ ] Support for h.265 standard.
+- [ ] Support for multi-threaded encoding
+- [ ] Test 10-bit encoding

 For instructions on how to build the sample decode application, please see [the build instructions.](https://github.com/nvpro-samples/vk_video_samples/blob/main/vk_video_encoder/BUILD.md)

 Please download and install [Beta NVIDIA Driver with Vulkan Video Enabled](https://developer.nvidia.com/vulkan-driver).

-For Vulkan Video Specification please refer to [Vulkan Spec with Video Extensions](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html).
+For Vulkan Video Specification please refer to [Vulkan Spec with Video Extensions](https://www.khronos.org/registry/vulkan/specs/1.3-extensions/html/vkspec.html).

 For deep-dive information on Vulkan Video please refer to the [Deep Dive Slide Deck](https://www.khronos.org/assets/uploads/apis/Vulkan-Video-Deep-Dive-Apr21.pdf).